-The following Table ES-1 provides an example schedule of the proposed Operations Fees which will fund the administrative and operating expenses calculated using the GSA's budget on a cost per acre basis during the next five years.
+The following Table ES-1 provides an example schedule of the proposed Operations Fees which will fund the administrative and operating expenses calculated using the GGA's budget on a cost per acre basis during the next five years.
 The Operations Fee is proposed to remain the same for the next five years.
 Operations expenses have not been projected beyond Fiscal Year 2023/24.

 The Operations Fees include projected costs of administrative and operational expenses.
-This projected budget does not include projects that may be identified as management options through in the Plan.
+This projected budget does not include projects that may be identified as management options in the Plan but may include special projects necessary for Plan completion and early Plan implementation.
 Complete funding for Plan proposed projects, monitoring, and reporting requirements to attain sustainability and maintain the threshold levels established in the Plan may require supplemental funding and any such fees would require greater than the Operations Fees described in this report.
 Potential future fees would require additional approval by the landowners in a future Proposition 218 election.